Qt (software): Becoming free software–friendly

 With the release of version 2.0 of the toolkit in mid-1999, the license was changed to the Q Public License (QPL), a free software license, but one regarded by the Free Software Foundation as incompatible with the GPL.
 Compromises were sought between KDE and Trolltech whereby Qt would not be able to fall under a more restrictive license than the QPL, even if Trolltech was bought out or went bankrupt.
 This led to the creation of the KDE Free Qt foundation, which guarantees that Qt would fall under a BSD-style license should no free/open source version of Qt be released during 12 months.

 In 2000, Qt/X11 2.2 was released under the GPL v2, ending all controversy regarding GPL compatibility.

 At the end of 2001, Trolltech released Qt 3.0, which added support for Mac OS X (now known as macOS).
 The Mac OS X support was available only in the proprietary license until June 2003, when Trolltech released Qt 3.2 with Mac OS X support available under the GPL.

 In 2002, members of the KDE on Cygwin project began porting the GPL licensed Qt/X11 code base to Windows.
 This was in response to Trolltech's refusal to license Qt/Windows under the GPL on the grounds that Windows was not a free/open source software platform.
-The project achieved reasonable success although it never reached production quality.
+The project achieved some success although it never reached production quality.

 This was resolved when Trolltech released Qt 4.0 also for Windows under the GPL in June 2005.
 Qt 4 supported the same set of platforms in the free software/open source editions as in the proprietary edition, so it is possible, with Qt 4.0 and later releases, to create GPL-licensed free/open source applications using Qt on all supported platforms.
 The GPL v3 with special exception was later added as an added licensing option.
 The GPL exception allows the final application to be licensed under various GPL-incompatible free software/open source licenses such as the Mozilla Public License 1.1.